bohde/codel/README.md

 func Example() {
 	c := codel.New(codel.Options{
-		MaxPending:     100,                  // The maximum number of pending acquires
+		// The maximum number of pending acquires
+		MaxPending: 100,
-		MaxOutstanding: 10,                   // The maximum number of concurrent acquires
+		// The maximum number of concurrent acquires
+		MaxOutstanding: 10,
-		TargetLatency:  5 * time.Millisecond, // The target latency to wait for an acquire.
-Acquires that take longer than this can fail.
+		// The target latency to wait for an acquire.
+		// Acquires that take longer than this can fail.
+		TargetLatency: 5 * time.Millisecond,
 	})
 	// This needs to be called in order to release resources. defer c.Close()